 Jumping and Climbing on (or under) Furniture

-- Vertical space is critically important in an indoor environment to provide elevated options and to increase overall space.
+- Vertical space and hiding options, such as cat beds and boxes, are critically important in an indoor environment to provide elevated options and to increase overall space.
+These preferences may also vary depending on life stage.

 Attention-seeking Behaviors